Special Branch Bureau

-The Special Branch Bureau or SBB (กองบัญชาการตำรวจสันติบาล) is a law enforcement agency under the Royal Thai Police (RTP) responsible for clandestine and covert operations, countering hybrid threats, counterintelligence, counterterrorism, executive protection, intelligence gathering and assessment on threats to national security that are under the responsibility of the police authority, and protects police classified information.
-Special Branch Bureau has major security functions to the king, queen and all the royal family along with the action on counterintelligence and the intelligence gathering of the person or group that acts as a threat to national security.
+The Special Branch Bureau or SBB (กองบัญชาการตำรวจสันติบาล) is a law enforcement agency under the Royal Thai Police (RTP) responsible for clandestine and covert operations, countering hybrid transnational organized crime (TOC) threats, counterintelligence within the scope of police authority, intelligence collection and assessment of national security threats within police jurisdiction, intelligence-led counterterrorism, intelligence-led tactical executive protection, and the safeguarding of classified police intelligence assets.

+The Special Branch Bureau is primarily tasked with ensuring the security of the King, the Queen, and members of the Thai Royal Family, while conducting police counterintelligence and intelligence collection operations against actors or entities posing a threat to national security.

-The agency was established on 17 November 1932 (Thai solar calendar year 2475) by Prajadhipok on the advice of The House of Representatives.
+The bureau was established on 17 November 1932 (Thai solar calendar year 2475) by Prajadhipok on the advice of The House of Representatives.
 The department is divided into four divisions.
-Sometimes referred to by critics as the "political police", it is responsible for controlling subversive activities and serves as the Thai Police's major intelligence gathering and counterintelligence organization, as well as the unit responsible for VIPs protection.
+Sometimes referred to by critics as the "political police", it is responsible for controlling subversive activities, serving as the Royal Thai Police's primary intelligence and counterintelligence organization, as well as the lead unit for designated principals.

-A police tactical unit called the "Black Tiger" is under the control of the Special Branch.
-It handles VIPs protection operations.
+The Special Branch Bureau commands a dedicated police tactical unit, designated as the 'Black Tiger' which is legally mandated with the protective security of the Thai Royal Family, as well as executing high-profile protective operations for designated principals.

 History

 A Special Branch Bureau (SBB) division exists in the Royal Thai Police as part of its Crime Prevention and Suppression Support Group.
-Aside from intelligence gathering and counterintelligence, they provide protection to VIPs alongside the Bangkok Metropolitan Police Bureau (MPB) and Armed Forces Security Centre.
+Aside from police intelligence collection and counterintelligence, they provide protection for designated principals. alongside the Bangkok Metropolitan Police Bureau (MPB) and Armed Forces Security Center (AFSC).
 They handle matters that have to do with citizenship, such as the renunciation of Thai nationality.
 Foreign nationals living in Thailand go to the Special Branch office to secure a Thai police clearance certificate.
 Other cases such as lèse majesté, terrorism, and anything that endangers Thai national security are also handled by the Thai SBB.

-The SBB worked with the Malaysian Special Branch during the Cold War.
+The SBB worked with the Malaysia Special Branch (SB) during the Cold War.
 During that time, SBB officers were involved in the Red Drum killings, in which 3,008 accused of being pro-communist were burned to death from 200 L red drums alive or semi-conscious and incinerated during the administration of Prime Minister Thanom Kittikachorn.

 The SBB was accused of human rights violations toward Falun Gong practitioners.
 They have been promoted as a means of routing political opposition to the government.
 The division stirred controversy in the run-up to the 2007 general election when media revealed that the SBB had conducted its own opinion poll to assess the probable electoral outcome.
 In response to similar stories before the 2011 general election, the SB characterised its gathering of data as a study rather than a poll.